 Parent and guardian volunteers are essential to the success of The Sharon Academy.
 Volunteers strengthen and enrich TSA while saving thousands of dollars every year.
 In order to stay small, affordable, and accessible, TSA needs all families to participate in whatever ways they are able.
 On average, TSA parents and guardians cumulatively log over 4,000 hours in service to our school community each year!
 Volunteering is also a wonderful way to get to know other TSA parents and have fun!
-New parents and guardians receive a Volunteer Survey to help us to match their talents and interests to the needs of the school.
 Please feel free to email any questions about volunteering at TSA to the Assistant Head of School at kfabrikant@sharonacademy.net.